Shariqijlal007/Python-simple-programs-1/README.md

 gold business
 3.8%
 [Hint: Assuming also that you have assigned numbers to the account types starting with personal financial and ending with gold business].
 Also give reason of why using switch statement is more appropriate in this problem.
+6. Display the table of a number entered by the user.
+The range will also be given by the user.